 CCPA Compliance Requirements Checklist

-The California Consumer Privacy Act (CCPA) comes into force.
-Under the terms of this Act, businesses that collects personal data from Californians must abide by certain rules and protocols.
+Under the California Consumer Privacy Act (CCPA), businesses that collect personal data from Californians must abide by certain rules and protocols.

 The CCPA aims to give the people of California the same protections as EU residents have under the General Data Protection Regulation (GDPR).
 It's one of the most wide-reaching data protection laws in the United States and it's extremely important that you understand how to comply with it.

 - 1. The CCPA: Does it Apply to You?